eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Scheduler Configuration
 -----------------------

-Creates a schedule to dump the database to a file, remove old data and/or remove inactive entities at a specified interval.
+Prompts a dialogue box allowing to create a schedule to dump the database to a file, remove old data and/or remove inactive entities at a specified interval.

 .. _refresh_button: